Laura strengthens into 'extremely dangerous' Category 4 hurricane, evacuations underway

 Where is Laura headed?

-As of Wednesday night at 12 p.m.
-CDT, Laura was bearing down on the Louisiana coast.
+As of Wednesday night at 1 a.m.
+CDT, Laura was lashing the Louisiana coast.

 The storm was moving north-northwest at 15 mph and will continue to move toward the western side of Louisiana, right on the Texas and Louisiana border.

-Outer rain bands from Laura and wind gusts were already sweeping into sections of Louisiana as the storm continued to churn in the gulf.
+Outer rain bands from Laura and wind gusts were already sweeping into sections of Louisiana as the storm continued to churn inland from the gulf.
 One major Louisiana highway already had standing water as Laura's outer bands moved ashore.

 Models predict that Hurricane Laura will move along the western part of Lousiana, then toward Arkansas, then into the Ohio River Valley, toward the East coast near Richmond and Washington D.C. and back out into the Atlantic Ocean.